 Quarentine has been a great time to learn new things, and with modern technology, there are so many resources online to help students who have been impacted by the pandemic continue their education.
-Here are some of my favorite free online resources that I’ve used during quarentine!
+It’s also a great way to brush up on your learning during summer for free by taking courses from top universities and organizations around the world as an extracurricular activity to do during summer.
+Here are some of my favorite free online resources that I’ve used during quarantine!

 Disclaimer: I am not sponsored or affiliated with any of the resources mentioned.